drugis/addis-core/docs/design/index.md

 Examples include the SNOMED Clinical Terms, the BRIDG model, and the Ontology of Clinical Research (OCRe).
 OWL is also a key enabling technology in the IMI Open PHACTS project, which aims for wider integration of pharmacological data across the industry.

-Because semantic web technologies were designed to allow flexible modeling of the semantics of heterogeneous data sources, they are a good fit for the modeling of complex concepts, where we can not anticipate the data modeling needs completely (F-TODO).
+Because semantic web technologies were designed to allow flexible modeling of the semantics of heterogeneous data sources, they are a good fit for the modeling of complex concepts, where we can not anticipate the data modeling needs completely (F4.5-6).
-Moreover, a range of mature tools for both automated reasoning and rule-based matching are available, which could form the underlying technology for a more flexible system of matching complex concepts for analysis (F1.8).
+Moreover, a range of mature tools for both automated reasoning and rule-based matching are available, which could form the underlying technology for a more flexible system of matching complex concepts for analysis (F1.4-5).
-This is further aided by the availability of many standard vocabularies and ontologies in a compatible format (F1.8, F-TODO).
+This is further aided by the availability of many standard vocabularies and ontologies in a compatible format (F1.4, F4.5).
 Named graphs provide a natural mechanism for recording provenance information (F2.3).
 As described in Section 3.3, an RDF representation of the ADDIS 1 data model has already been developed and successfully applied to perform basic matching tasks like those performed by ADDIS 1.
 Future work will aim to align the data model further with the BRIDG model and other CDISC standards, as well as the OCRe.